DevelAngel/swayr/README.md

 ## Configuration

-Swayr can be configured using the `~/.config/swayr/config.toml` config file.
+Swayr can be configured using the `~/.config/swayr/config.toml` or `/etc/xdg/swayr/config.toml` config file.

-If it doesn't exist, a simple default configuration will be created on the first invocation for use with the [wofi](https://todo.sr.ht/~scoopta/wofi) menu program.
+If no config files exists, a simple default configuration will be created on the first invocation for use with the [wofi](https://todo.sr.ht/~scoopta/wofi) menu program.